davidjbradshaw/iframe-resizer/README.md

 Note that scrolling is set to 'no', as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.

-Next we initialise the library on the page hosting our iFrame.
+Then we initialise the library on the page hosting our iFrame.
 This example shows all the default options and the values returned to the callback function.

 ```js
 iFrameResize({